digitaltrails/ddcutil-service/README.md

 Some properties are R/W, but I don't think d-feet can write them.

-### Installing the DdcutilService dbus-daemon service file
+### Installing the DdcutilService as a dbus-daemon auto-started service

 #### Installation via Makefile